Christian views on divorce: Catholic Church

-Although marriage was not yet dogmatically defined sacrament, by the ninth or tenth century the divorce rate had been greatly reduced under the influence of the Catholic Church, which considered marriage to be instituted by God and Christ indissoluble by mere human action.
+Although marriage was not yet a dogmatically defined sacrament, by the ninth or tenth century the divorce rate had been greatly reduced under the influence of the Catholic Church, which considered marriage to be instituted by God and Christ indissoluble by mere human action.
 Marriage was later dogmatically defined as a sacrament, beginning in 1208, when Pope Innocent III required members of another religious movement to recognize that marriage was a sacrament as a condition for being received back into the Catholic Church.
 In 1254, Catholics accused Waldensians of condemning the sacrament of marriage, "saying that married persons sin mortally if they come together without the hope of offspring".
 In 1439 the Council of Florence defined marriage as a sacrament, solidifying the development of doctrine from the previous twelve centuries and described marriage as 'insoluble' "since it signifies the indivisible union of Christ and the church."
 The passage follows, "Although the separation of bed is lawful on account of fornication, it is not lawful to contract another marriage since the bond of a legitimately contracted marriage is perpetual."

 Although divorce, as known today, was generally allowed in Western Europe after the 10th century, separation of husband and wife and the annulment of marriage were also well-known.
 What is today referred to as "separate maintenance" (or "legal separation") was termed "divorce a mensa et thoro" ("divorce from bed-and-board").
 The husband and wife were physically separated and were forbidden to live or cohabit together, but their marital relationship did not fully terminate.
 Civil courts had no power over marriage or divorce.

 The Catholic Church historically opposed the legalization of civil divorce in Catholic countries.
 For example, when Republican Spain legalized divorce in Spain for the first time, Pope Pius XI wrote: 'the new Spanish legislation, with the deleterious introduction of divorce, dares to profane the sanctuary of the family, thus implanting, with the attempted dissolution of domestic society, the germs of saddest ruin for civil well-being.'